Auckland Medical Aid Trust has sponsored,

 A summary report of Jade's PhD thesis that forms the basis of her ongoing research.

-supported by a post-doctoral Fellowship sponsored by Auckland Medical Aid Trust,
+The research is supported by a post-doctoral Fellowship sponsored by Auckland Medical Aid Trust,

-in publication of research concerning reproductive health and well-being.
+intended to result in publication of research concerning reproductive health and well-being.

 Nakarawa, J. (2015) The